Real Talk: Grocery Shopping with Nerve Pain

-If you want to be in and out, definitely make a list of the necessary items ahead of time.
+If you want to be in and out of the store, be sure to make a list of the necessary items ahead of time.
 Don't know where to begin?
 Start here.

 - Prepare for your shopping trip at home first.
 This means mentally walk through each aisle.

 - Make sure you know the layout of the grocery store.
-This will help you t move with purpose through each aisle in a swift and organized manner.
+This will help you to move with purpose through each aisle in a swift and organized manner.